BawdyAnarchist/quBSD/Future_Development.md

 		- the new one for webcam

 ### VIRTUAL MACHINE INTEGRATION
+## Notes - the way to do this, is put bhyve VMs in jails.
+	- Internal networking now all looks identical, between jail and VM
+	- External networking can be managed exactly how you manage jails now

 quBSD.conf
 	- ppt_nic and usb should probably be more like: check /boot/loader.conf against pciconf